DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 There are a lot of different steps involved in becoming a qualified teacher, from big ones like getting accepted onto a teacher training course, to smaller ones like completing safeguarding checks and applying for funding.

-The Get into teaching website already has a [how to become a teacher page](https://getintoteaching.education.gov.uk/steps-to-become-a-teacher) which outlines some of this.
+The Get Into Teaching website already has a [how to become a teacher page](https://getintoteaching.education.gov.uk/steps-to-become-a-teacher) which outlines some of this.

 Another approach might be to use the [step by step pattern](https://design-system.service.gov.uk/patterns/step-by-step-navigation/).
 This has the advantage that it can also link all of the start pages for each of the services together.
 For a similar example, see [become a car driving instructor](https://www.gov.uk/become-car-driving-instructor).